wschenk/willschenk.com/content/articles/2018/building-a-hugo-site/index.md

 </head>
 ```

-This sets up bootstrap to lead from the CDN, as well as adding a link to the generated rss feed.
+This sets up bootstrap to load from the CDN, as well as adding a link to the generated rss feed.
 Here we can see a few other things.
 One is that we are setting the `<title>` using `{{ .Title }}`.
 We may want to change that later, but what that means is that we are using the current page's title attribute to set the title, and if you wanted to include something from the `.Site` data this is where you'd put the logic.

 The other thing here is the `range` function.
-In practical terms we are putting in `rss` discovery links, but what this literally is going is looping over the `AlternativeOutputFormats` slice inside of the page.  `range` is the golang looping idiom, which is like a `for` loop but better.
+In practical terms we are putting in `rss` discovery links, but what this literally is doing is looping over the `AlternativeOutputFormats` slice inside of the page.  `range` is the golang looping idiom, which is like a `for` loop but better.

 ### Footers

 Lets put some of these variables into the footer to help debug a bit.
-This is in `themes/mytheme/layouts/partials/footer.html` where we are going to expose to hugo page variables so we know what's happening
+This is in `themes/mytheme/layouts/partials/footer.html` where we are going to expose the hugo page variables so we know what's happening

 ```go-html-template
 <footer class="footer mt-5">